dpkmhn/dpkmhn/README.md

 ## Hi there, I am Deepak Mohan.

-### A recent MSc Graduate in Computer Science from The University of Leeds and a Full Stack Developer
+### A recent MSc Graduate in Computer Science from The University of Leeds

 • An ambitious, determined and a passionate Software Developer with excellent analytical and problem solving skills with a deep interest in Low Latency Development using C++ and building large scale systems with C#, Python and Java.